SEB-Core/mongoose-recipes/README.md

     }
     const hashedPassword = bcrypt.hashSync(req.body.newPassword, 12)
     user.password = hashedPassword
-    // It's critical that this field is updated with the password we hashed with bcrypt, and never the plain text password in req.body.password await user.save()
+    // It's critical that this field is updated with the password you hashed with bcrypt, and never the plain text password in req.body.password await user.save()
     res.send(`Your password has been updated, ${user.first}!`)
     // This will be an EJS page later...